Hari-kan/study/README.md

 # study

-This is for test purpose.
+This is for test purpose.tyuiop testingggg
-testingggg